 The General Catalog is produced by the Office of the Registrar.
 Your comments and suggestions are welcome.
 Questions concerning the Catalog may be directed to the Office of the Registrar at firstname.lastname@example.org.

 The University of Iowa is accredited by the Higher Learning Commission.
 The University is a member of the Association of American Universities and is associated with Indiana, Michigan State, Northwestern, Ohio State, Pennsylvania State, Purdue, and Rutgers Universities and the Universities of Illinois, Maryland, Michigan, Minnesota, Nebraska-Lincoln, and Wisconsin-Madison in the Big Ten Conference.
 The Big Ten institutions are members of the Big Ten Academic Alliance.

 The University of Iowa prohibits discrimination in employment, educational programs, and activities on the basis of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual.
 The University also affirms its commitment to providing equal opportunities and equal access to University facilities.
-For additional information on nondiscrimination policies, contact the Director, Office of Equal Opportunity and Diversity, The University of Iowa, 202 Jessup Hall, Iowa City, IA 52242-1316; 319-335-0705 (voice), 319-335-0697 (TDD), email@example.com.
+For additional information, contact the Director, Office of Equal Opportunity and Diversity, the University of Iowa, 202 Jessup Hall, Iowa City, IA 52242-1316; 319-335-0705 (voice), 319-335-0697 (TDD), email@example.com.